xM0kht4r/AV-EDR-Killer/README.md

 ## 🤝 Collaborations
-This is an ongoing project, contributions and suggestions are welcome!
+Contributions and suggestions are welcome!
 If you have ideas, improvements, or would like to collaborate, feel free to reach out at:
 M0kht4rHacks@protonmail.com